zamiur/cloverwsl/readme.md

 ### Included Scripts

-`make_cloveros_distro.sh` - Makes the root filesystem of CloverOS, ready for deployment as an out-of-the-box Gentoo image (stage4) with binhost
+`make_cloveros_distro.sh` - Makes the root filesystem tarball of CloverOS, ready for deployment as an out-of-the-box Gentoo image (stage4) with binhost

 `clean.sh` - Clean up and remove output left by the scripts.